 It holds that we have the freedom to shape and give meaning to our own lives, and helps clients to regain their independence.

-The PGDip helps to ground your understanding of humanistic counselling in workshop practice and encourages you to develop your own sense of self-awareness.
+The postgraduate diploma helps to ground your understanding of humanistic counselling in the relevant literature, clinical practice and your developing self-awareness.

 It is accredited by the British Association for Counselling and Psychotherapy (BACP) and therefore recognised as preparing students for work as a professional counsellor.
 The university itself is an organisational member of the BACP as well as the Universities Psychotherapy and Counselling Association (UCPA).